 Best for Packed Lunches and Clothes

 Blue Cash Everyday® Card from American Express: Growing kids means big appetites.
 If you’ve got kids you probably spend a lot on groceries.
 Families can earn substantial cash-back rewards with this no-annual fee card.
 Earn 3% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%).
 2% cash back at U.S. gas stations and at select U.S. department stores.
 1% cash back on other purchases.
 Advancing to the next grade also means it’s time for new clothes and shoes – earn extra cash back at U.S. department stores with this card!
 There are about 15 popular stores on Amex’s list including Kohl’s, J.C.
 Penney, Macy’s, Sears and Dillard’s.
 You will also earn extra cash back at U.S. gas stations and unlimited cash back on everything else, which can add up significantly at the end of the year.
 Earn a $150 statement credit after you spend $1,000 in purchases on your new Card within the first 3 months.

 Best for Laptops, Big Ticket Items

 Citi® Double Cash Card – 18 month BT offer: If expensive electronics, like a tablet or laptop, are on your back to school list, you can earn big cash back rewards with this card.
 That could be substantial for the big-ticket items on your list.
 This is a hard-working, high-earning cash back rewards card that will pay you twice.
-The simple cashback program rewards you with unlimited 1% cash back when you buy and 1% cash back as you pay for those purchases.
+The simple unlimited cashback program lets you Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
 That makes it one of the highest all around cash-back reward cards.
 There is no annual fee and no limit to the amount of cash you can earn.
-If you are looking to transfer high-interest credit card debt, this card offers a long introductory 0%* for 18 months on Balance Transfers*, then 15.74% - 25.74%* (Variable) APR.
+If you are looking to transfer high-interest credit card debt, this card offers a long introductory 0% for 18 months on Balance Transfers*, then 15.74% - 25.74%* (Variable) APR.

 Best for Cash-Back Bonus